 Results 1–10 of 23 for "Review"X related to "Best Practices for Defending the Human..."
-Refine Your Search Refine Your Search TopicTherapy (3)Aging (1)Emotional health (1)Sex (1)Document TypeReviewXYear2012 (4)2011 (3)Author/ContributorStafford, Mark (2)Clements, Marcelle (1)Goldsmith, Marcella Tarozzi (1)Grand, Sue (1)Harris, Judith (1) 14 more... [+] Hartman, Stephen (1)Helm, Fonya Lord (1)Hollwitz, John (1)Karen, Maroda (1)Kimmel, Douglas (1)Larsen, Bard (1)Moss, Donald (1)Rabate, Jean-Michel (1)Ridenour, Jeremy (1)Rothschild, Louis (1)Suchet, Melanie (1)Tasso, Anthon F. (1)Thurer, Shari (1)Webster, Jamieson (1)Hide details Results 1–10 of 23 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Everything I Know About Business I Learned From the Grateful Dead (Book Review)Barry Barnes’ Everything I know about business I learned from the Grateful Dead is designed to catch the attention of anyone browsing the business shelves of the local or virtual bookstore.Review 3.Where Do We Look?
+Refine Your Search Refine Your Search TopicTherapy (3)Aging (1)Emotional health (1)Pain (1)Sex (1) 1 more... [+] Sport & exercise (1)Hide detailsDocument TypeReviewXYear2012 (4)2011 (3)Author/ContributorStafford, Mark (2)Clements, Marcelle (1)Corn, Andrea S. (1)Goldsmith, Marcella Tarozzi (1)Grand, Sue (1) 15 more... [+] Harris, Judith (1)Hartman, Stephen (1)Helm, Fonya Lord (1)Hollwitz, John (1)Karen, Maroda (1)Kimmel, Douglas (1)Larsen, Bard (1)Moss, Donald (1)Rabate, Jean-Michel (1)Ridenour, Jeremy (1)Rothschild, Louis (1)Suchet, Melanie (1)Tasso, Anthon F. (1)Thurer, Shari (1)Webster, Jamieson (1)Hide details Results 1–10 of 23 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Everything I Know About Business I Learned From the Grateful Dead (Book Review)Barry Barnes’ Everything I know about business I learned from the Grateful Dead is designed to catch the attention of anyone browsing the business shelves of the local or virtual bookstore.Review 2.Where Do We Look?
 What Do We Look For?
-(Book Review)Psychoanalytic work is portrayed as a two-person project—each person, deeply embedded in particular histories and cultures, contributing to a relationship that will positively transform both of them.Review 4.Lesbian, Gay, Bisexual and Transgender Ageing: Biographical Approaches for Inclusive Care and Support (Book Review)This book features eleven chapters that are divided into three parts plus an introduction about the general themes of LGBT aging and a conclusion about social and healthcare needs.Review 4.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
-This review includes an interview with the author.Review 6.The Puerto Rican Syndrome (Book Review)This book provides a review of a syndrome that continues to plague the Puerto Rican community, a treatise on Lacan’s applicability with disadvantaged and historically oppressed groups, and a lesson in the social reality of Puerto Ricans in the United States.Review (January 2011)7.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)8.Out of the Ordinary: Representations of LGBT Lives (Book Review)This book is a group of stories, recollections, calls to action, and critical analyses put together by the editors who invited scholars, creators, activists, and LGBT allies to dialogue about the broad LGBT experience.Review 9.Under the Skin (Book Review)This book is unique as an in depth psychoanalytic study of body modification, and needs to be recognized and commended for its insightfulness and the comprehensive integration of psychoanalysis with cultural studies, literature, art and film.Review (January 2011)10.Conundrums: A Critique of Contemporary Psychoanalysis (Book Review)Conundrums is an internal critique of the various theoretical and methodological weaknesses of the relational school of psychoanalysis.Review (January 2012) Previous 1 2 3 ...
+(Book Review)Psychoanalytic work is portrayed as a two-person project—each person, deeply embedded in particular histories and cultures, contributing to a relationship that will positively transform both of them.Review 3.Lesbian, Gay, Bisexual and Transgender Ageing: Biographical Approaches for Inclusive Care and Support (Book Review)This book features eleven chapters that are divided into three parts plus an introduction about the general themes of LGBT aging and a conclusion about social and healthcare needs.Review 4.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
+This review includes an interview with the author.Review 5.The Puerto Rican Syndrome (Book Review)This book provides a review of a syndrome that continues to plague the Puerto Rican community, a treatise on Lacan’s applicability with disadvantaged and historically oppressed groups, and a lesson in the social reality of Puerto Ricans in the United States.Review (January 2011)6.Sports Heroes, Fallen Idols: How Star Athletes Pursue Self-Destructive Paths and Jeopardize their Careers (Book Review)Andrea Corn's review of Stanley Teitelbaum's book.
+Corn describes Teitelbaum's work as a well-documented book that reveals a disturbing, unflattering, and at times unnerving account of self-absorbed, flamboyant sport stars, who like fireworks, are thrilling to watch before exploding before our eyes.Review 7.First Do No Harm (Book Review)Stephen Hartman reviews an edited collection of papers from an international group of writers, representing a deeply important set of issues and problems regarding psychology's and psychoanalysis' relation to militarism and warmaking.Review (January 2011)8.Out of the Ordinary: Representations of LGBT Lives (Book Review)This book is a group of stories, recollections, calls to action, and critical analyses put together by the editors who invited scholars, creators, activists, and LGBT allies to dialogue about the broad LGBT experience.Review 9.Under the Skin (Book Review)This book is unique as an in depth psychoanalytic study of body modification, and needs to be recognized and commended for its insightfulness and the comprehensive integration of psychoanalysis with cultural studies, literature, art and film.Review (January 2011)10.Conundrums: A Critique of Contemporary Psychoanalysis (Book Review)Conundrums is an internal critique of the various theoretical and methodological weaknesses of the relational school of psychoanalysis.Review (January 2012) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 23 for "Review"X related to "Best Practices for Defending the Human..."